SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 AWS Lambda provides Provisoned Concurrency for greater control over the start up time for Lambda functions.
 When enabled, Provisioned Concurrency keeps functions initialized and hyper-ready to respond in double-digit milliseconds.
 AWS Lambda provides additional metrics for provisioned concurrency with CloudWatch.

-To collect these metrics in Sumo Logic, do the following:
+To collect the metrics in Sumo Logic, follow the steps below:

 1. Complete this [Step](#collect-amazon-cloudwatch-metrics).
 2. Configure Provisioned Concurrency while creating a Lambda function in the AWS Management Console, as shown in the following example.